chunbochu/COMP670.chunbochu.github.io/projects/Othello.md

 Better yet, you may implement two or more different versions of the `OthelloAI_` classes (say, `OthelloAI_Johnn_Smith01` and `OthelloAI_Johnn_Smith02`.
 All classes must be saved in the `src` folder) and let them play against one another.
-See the [Demo Tournament Section](#demo-tournament) for restrictions on the max amount of time you have to choose a move.
+See the [Demo And Tournament Section](#demo-and-tournament) for restrictions on the max amount of time you have to choose a move.

 ### Some necessary terminology